-The Engineer will determine the average asphalt cement content based on the totalizer readings specified in Section 430.04 E, "QC Testing" and the Asphalt Content and Virgin Aggregate Determination Report (SFN 18674).
+The Engineer will determine the average asphalt cement content based on the totalizer readings specified in Section 430.04 E, "QC Testing" and SFN 18674, "Asphalt Content & Virgin Aggregate Determination Report".

-If the asphalt content from any random reading varies from the daily average of the readings by more than 0.24 percentage points, the Engineer will calculate the adjustment factor according to Daily Report - Hot Bituminous Pavement - Quality Control (SFN 18552).
+If the asphalt content from any random reading varies from the daily average of the readings by more than 0.24 percentage points, the Engineer will calculate the adjustment factor according to SFN 18552 "Daily Report - Hot Bituminous Pavement - Quality Control".

-Adjustment Factor = $$(100 - [20(Deviation-0.24)])$$
+$$Adjustment\ Factor = \frac{100 - [20(Deviation - 0.24)]}{100}$$